It’s hard to imagine ordering anything low-carb at a restaurant with the words “fried chicken” in its name, but we’re here to show you it can be done!

 #2.
 Stick with grilled chicken

-Even the green beans contain the food additive monosodium glutamate (MSG), which has been linked to fibromyalgia as well as negative effects on fatty tissue, the central nervous system, and reproductive organs (1, 2).
+Also, in general, you should avoid food additive monosodium glutamate (MSG), which has been linked to fibromyalgia as well as negative effects on fatty tissue, the central nervous system, and reproductive organs (1, 2).

 Because of this, you’ll want to stick with grilled chicken and not much else.
 This might be tricky as most of the options on their menu state that the chicken is crispy, which is another word for breaded and fried.
 Always ask ahead of time if you can get your sandwich or bucket of chicken grilled to avoid the breading.